5t3ph/11ty-sass-skeleton/README.md

 Featuring absolutely nothing beyond a base HTML5 template and the essential setup to watch and compile your Sass alongside 11ty.

-Includes minifiying and autoprefixing of styles `postbuild`.
+Includes minifiying and autoprefixing of styles `postbuild` using [Lightning CSS](https://lightningcss.dev/).
+If you have different preferred browser targets, be sure to modify both the package `browserslist` and the value of `--target` within the `postbuild` script.

 <small>Created by [@5t3ph](https://twitter.com/5t3ph)</small>